You are here:

 and intensive, provide general supervision and enforcement of court orders, while also performing

 investigative functions.
-In addition, they manage the Juvenile Community Offender Restitution and
+In addition, they manage the Community Alternatives and Restorative Services (CAReS-JCORPS) program,

 diversion consequences or the terms of probation, as well as community work service opportunities as